-However, less than one-half of attendees (9 non-users and 2 users) recalled that the auditors mentioned low-interest financing for HP measures even though all of the focus group attendees had received recommendations for measures (i.e., heating or insulation or both) for which they could have used financing, if otherwise found to be eligible for the loans.
+However, fewer than one-half of attendees (9 non-users and 2 users) recalled the auditors mentioning low-interest financing for HP measures even though all of the focus group attendees had received recommendations for measures (i.e., heating or insulation or both) for which they could have used financing, if otherwise found to be eligible for it.

-While these 11 attendees were made aware of the low-interest financing opportunity through auditors or the program materials, none of the attendees recalled having been offered financing or having been explained how to apply for financing.
+While these 11 attendees were given information on the low-interest financing opportunity either through auditors or the program materials, none of the attendees recalled having been offered financing or having been explained how to apply for financing.
 This suggests that, while the auditors may mention these opportunities to at least some HES participants, they are not discussing financing in a manner that makes it seems like an attractive or viable option to most attendees.
 In all four focus groups, only one of the respondents had any idea about the requirements of the financing programs, or the processes involved with enrolling in them; the one attendee who knew about the process had found out about financing on her own and applied for loan, only to have her application rejected.
-Some attendees also assumed that the installation contractors or auditors would have told them if they qualified for loans, which NMR understands may be an approach the program is pursuing in 2012.
+Some attendees also assumed that the installation contractors or auditors would have told them if they qualified for loans.
 In fact, during this portion of the focus group discussion, one non-user who had previously indicated that the auditor was not able to answer questions adequately became noticeably frustrated.
 Had the auditor explained the financing opportunity, the attendee noted that they likely would have been able to afford the improvements.